Washington State Licensing Specialist (non-permanent) in Olympia, Washington

 **Note: This recruitment is open until the position is filled.
 The hiring authority reserves the right to make a hiring decision at any time.
 It is in the applicant's best interest to submit materials as soon as possible.
 Application screening will be ongoing weekly.

-Who we are The mission of the Liquor and Cannabis Board is to promote public safety and trust through fair administration and enforcement of liquor, tobacco and marijuana laws.
+The mission of the Liquor and Cannabis Board is to promote public safety and trust through fair administration and enforcement of liquor, tobacco and marijuana laws.
 At the Washington State Liquor and Cannabis Board (WSLCB) we pride ourselves on creating the "wow" factor in everything we do.
 We search for people who demonstrate a strong work ethic, excellence in customer service, partnering and teamwork, and quality performance.
 We strive to be a great place to work by fostering a safe, open, inclusive and healthy work environment.
 We want to ensure that our organization is as diverse and inclusive as our great State of Washington.
 We want to create a culture that fosters excellence in customer service, open and honest communication, transparency and accountability, data driven decisions, and business initiated process improvement

 Your opportunity at a glance Do you have a passion for public safety?
 Do you have an interest in public service?
 Do you thrive working in a team environment?
 The WSLCB is seeking an analytical minded person that can "think outside the box" as a Licensing Specialist.
 In order to be successful as a Licensing Specialist, you will need to be a self-starter independently managing an ongoing assigned caseload of investigations for liquor licenses.
 This specialized work involves having strong communication skills interviewing applicants, reviewing documents received, and preparing reports summarizing the investigative findings.
 You will be responsible for determining if new and current businesses are qualified to hold a liquor license.
 In this position it is important to work closely with a team of investigators, license applicants and applicant representatives (attorneys, accountants, etc.) while having daily contact with other divisions and agency employees (Customer Service and Support staff, team leads, managers, and the Enforcement division) regarding license applicants.